chloe0x0/R30-rs/README.md

 The power of the R30 generator lies in the fact that the distribution of 0 and 1 cells in its center column is uniform

-to sample a random bit from the current state
+to sample the center cell's bit from the current state as a boolean
 ```rust
 fn main() {
     let mut rng = R30::from_time();